kamrik/IntroText/labs/asgn2_SQL.md

 1. **What color is the tallest rectangle?**

 1. **List all rectangles that are wider than they are tall**
-   - That is the width is larger than height
+   - That is, the width is larger than the height

-1. **Calculate and select area of each rectangle**
+1. **Calculate and select the area of each rectangle**
    - Area is `width` times `height` (just in case)
    - Use the `AS` keyword to alias the calculated column, name it `area`